Damp Specialists for Period & Listed Properties

 Step one — an initial conversation.

-Call 0800 037 9063 or submit an enquiry.
-We’ll come back to you to understand what you’re experiencing, what’s already been tried, and whether a heritage damp survey is the right next step.
+Call us or submit an enquiry.
+One of the team will come back to you within a few working hours to understand what you’re experiencing, what’s already been tried, and whether a heritage survey is the right next step for your property.
+If it isn’t, we’ll tell you.

 Step three — written report and quotation